nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `get /appton APPOINTMENT_DATE`

 * `APPPOINTMENT_DATE` must be in `dd-MM-yyyy` format.
-* The appointment date refers to date the patient has an appointment with the clinic / hospital.
+* The appointment date refers to date the patient has an appointment with the clinic or hospital.
-* All the patients having appointments on that date will be displayed. e.g. `get /appton 12-12-2020` will display `John` `Peter` `Mary`
+* All the patients having appointments on that date will be displayed. e.g. `get /appton 12-12-2020` will display `John` `Peter` `Mary`.
 </details>
 </details>